slubimav/aws-back/README.md

 ![ProductsCSV Downloaded by Frontend](screenshots/downloadedcsv.png)

 #### CSV file with data in S3 Bucket, in folder 'parsed'.
-Pasing has been done succeded and next screenshot presents the result.
+Parsing has been done successfully and next screenshot presents a result.

 ![Parsed ProductsCSV in S3 Bucket](screenshots/csvparsed.png)

-#### Pasing has been done succeded and products has been sent to SQS quie.
+#### Parsing has been done successfully and products has been sent to SQS queue.

 ![List of products records in SQS](screenshots/sqsmessages.png)